top of page

 Milford Sound in Winter Tours, Luxe Tours

-There are many advantages to taking a guided tour to Milford Sound in winter, and it’s the safest and most convenient option for traveling Milford Road.
-You will have less freedom of stop choice in your drive to Milford Sound than if you were self-driving, but tour operators will ensure you don’t miss out on any of the great stops along Milford Road while also getting you to your cruise on time.
-There are many locations that you simply wouldn't know about if you were self driving.
+There are many advantages to taking a guided tour to Milford Sound in winter, and it's the safest and most convenient option for travelling the Milford Road.
+Guided tours are available from both Te Anau and Queenstown, depending on where you're based.
+You will have less freedom to choose where to stop than if you were self-driving.
+But tour operators will ensure you don’t miss out on any of the great stops along Milford Road while keeping you safe and getting you to your cruise on time.

 Milford Sound tour in winter, Luxe Tours